-… or how shipping company did it again.
+… or how the shipping company did it again.

-These machines are still rather cheap so I decided that whenever an occasion comes, I’ll simply buy it.
+These machines are still rather cheap so I decided that whenever an occasion comes, I’ll simply buy them.

-So the problem was that I wasn’t at home when a package arrived.
+So the problem was that I wasn’t at home when the package arrived.

 I simply got a call from a shipping company.
 They asked if they can leave my package at my neighbor, just next door.
 Of course, I agreed.

-Once I got back, I’ve rushed to my neighbor to pick up my package.
+Once I got back, I rushed to my neighbor to pick up my package.

 … and it looked like this